groupdocs-signature/GroupDocs.Signature-Docs/java/developer-guide/_index.md

 url: signature/java/developer-guide
 title: Developer Guide
 weight: 3
-description: "This section decsribes how to get started with GroupDocs.Signature for Java library"
+description: : "This section decsribes how to add digital signature to pdf, docx, pptx, xlsx and many more with GroupDocs.Signature for Java library"
-keywords:
+keywords: how to add digital signature to pdf, docx, pptx, xlsx
 productName: GroupDocs.Signature for Java
 hideChildren: False
 ---